 At YMUN, each delegate will take part in a simulation of the United Nations or another international body and gain better insight into the subtleties of international affairs.

 The wide range of YMUN committees will address pressing issues of global importance and provide original, compelling, and pertinent topics to suit each student’s interests.
-YMUN has five types of committees: General Assembly (GA), Economic and Social Council (ECOSOC), Regional Bodies, Specialized Committees, and the International Court of Justice.
-Click each committee below to read more about the topic areas our Chairs have planned for YMUN XLIII.
+YMUN has five types of committees: General Assembly (GA), Economic and Social Council (ECOSOC), Regional Bodies, Specialized Committees, and Crisis.
+Click each committee below to read more about the topic areas our Chairs have planned for YMUN XLV.

 The General Assembly committees are the largest of YMUN and some of the most intense.
 This year's committees will be unprecedented in their scope and substance.
 In addition to requiring research from delegates, these committees will be the ultimate test of delegates' ability to share their ideas and work with other delegates.
 To ensure the best experience for delegates, GA committees will have a maximum of 100 delegates.

 + historical General Assembly (HGA)

 Topic 1: UN Response to the 1979 Nicaraguan Revolution

 Topic 2: UN Response to Repression in Argentina, Brazil, Chile, and Uruguay (1980s Post-operation Condor)